 CRMC serves the population of Fresno County and its surrounding areas.
 Our patient population is culturally diverse and reflective of the area’s population as a whole with approximately 90 different ethnic groups represented.
 About 50% of our patients are Hispanic, and approximately 10% speak only Spanish.
 Interpreters and interpreting services are available on an ongoing basis to assist in the care of all patients.

-St. Agnes Medical Center is local private hospital with 23,000 inpatient admissions, 64,000 emergency visits and 17,900 ambulance visits annually.
+St. Agnes Medical Center is a local private hospital with 18,000 admissions and 75,000 ED visits/year.
 Specialized services include advanced interventional cardiology and cardiac surgery, a breast imaging center, and an area wide hospice for both adults and children.
 The Emergency Department is staffed by residency trained, board certified Emergency Physicians.
 Emergency residents spend one month during the PGY-4 year in the St. Agnes Hospital emergency department.
 SAMC has recently opened a new expansion, which includes additional cath labs, radiology services, and a new state of the art ED.